 This diet is said to detoxify your body.
-But there’s little scientific evidence to support the use of detox diets like the Master Cleanse.
+But there’s to support the use of detox diets like the Master Cleanse.
 You may lose weight only to gain it back again.
 It’s neither safe nor sustainable as it doesn’t provide sufficient essential nutrients.
 Participants have complained of headaches, fatigue, and irritability.

 Instead of drinking this mixture for days on end, consider swapping a large glass of it for a meal every so often.

 Cayenne pepper in supplement form may not be safe for everyone.
 Don’t take cayenne pepper supplements if you:

 - are on medication that slows blood clotting